andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Step 1: You need to authenticate and authorize yourself by logging into the Azure portal.
-- Step 2: Create a Resource group
+- Step 2: Create a Resource Group
 - Step 3: Create a virtual machine using Azure and some given specifications
 - Step 4: Configure remote access to the virtual machine using Remote Desktop Protocol
 - Step 5: Download/Install these applications on your VM: CGI on IIS, PHP Manager, Rewrite Module, PHP 7.3.8, VC_redist.x86.exe, & MySQL 5.5.62
 - Step 6: Open IIS as an Admin & Register PHP from within IIS
 - Step 7: Install osTicket on the VM
 - Step 8: Configure the osTicket with the necessary settings, including email, database, and help desk settings
-- Step 9: Navigate to the osTicket web interface and log-in using the administrator credentials
+- Step 9: Navigate to the osTicket web interface and log in using the administrator credentials

 <h2>Step 1: You need to authenticate and authorize yourself by logging into the Azure portal</h2>

-1.Go to the Azure Portal website (https://portal.azure.com/) and sign-in with your Azure account credentials.
+1.Go to the Azure Portal website (https://portal.azure.com/) and sign in with your Azure account credentials.

-- Note: If you do not have an Azure account, you will need to sign up for one before you can log-in.
+- Note: If you do not have an Azure account, you must sign up for one before you can log in.

-2.Once you have successfully logged-in, you will be redirected to the Azure portal dashboard where you can create and manage your resources.
+2.Once you have successfully logged in, you will be redirected to the Azure portal dashboard where you can create and manage your resources.

 3.You should be able to see the following display: